-It may be just a few miles from Central London, but emerald-hued Greenwich can feel a world away from the buzz of the capital.
-This south-east slice of the city sits close to the River Thames looking out towards Canary Wharf, and lots of it is blanketed in green.
+It may be just a few miles from Central London; but emerald-hued Greenwich can feel a world away from the buzz of the capital.
+This south-east slice sits close to the River Thames looking out towards Canary Wharf, and is blanketed in green.
 A World Heritage Site, this place packs in architectural wonders and historic sites at every turn.
 Read on to discover the developments rated as some of the best places to live in Greenwich.

 It’s best-known as the home of Greenwich Mean Time (or GMT), and the Prime Meridian Line of the earth.
-Millions flock to see where east meets west every year at The Royal Observatory in Greenwich Park – the oldest and most loved of the Royal Parks.
-This 74-hectare expanse offers some of the best views in the capital from its hilltop peak and, along with ample picnic space and nature trails, it’s got a spectacular art collection spanning four centuries, a beautiful boating lake and a planetarium.
+Millions flock to see where east meets west every year at The Royal Observatory in Greenwich Park; the oldest and most loved of the Royal Parks.
+This 74-hectare expanse offers some of the best views in the capital from its hilltop peak.
+Along with ample picnic space and nature trails, it’s got a spectacular art collection, a beautiful boating lake and a planetarium.

 Greenwich’s nautical connections

-Modern day Greenwich life, meanwhile, plays out wonderfully at Greenwich Market, where smiley vendors tout vintage clothing, bric-a-brac and sizzling street food.
-Speaking of food, Greenwich has a top dining scene, with an especially generous helping of sleek brasseries and gastropubs.
+Modern day Greenwich life plays out wonderfully at Greenwich Market, where smiley vendors tout vintage clothing, bric-a-brac and sizzling street food.
+Speaking of food, the area has a top dining scene, with an especially generous helping of sleek brasseries and gastropubs.
 Head to the riverside for the best vistas.

 Travel to and from